mittelmark/tpack/doc/tpack.md

 ```

 The string _appname_ has to be replaced with the name of your application.
-If a the Tcl file or the VFS folder does already
+If a the Tcl file or the VFS folder does already exists, _tpack_ for your safeness
-exists, _tpack_ for your safeness will refuse to overwrite them.
+will refuse to overwrite them.
 If the files were created, you can overwrite the Tcl file (_appname.tcl_)
 with your own application and move your libraries into the folder
 _appname.vfs_.
 If you are ready you call `tpack wrap appname.tcl appname.vfs` and
 you end up with two new files, _appname.ttcl_ your application code file, containing
-your code as well as some code from the tcllib tar package  to unwrap your library
+your code as well as some code to encode and decode base64 files.
-file _appname.ttar_ at program runtime.
-The ttar file contains your library files
-taken from the _appname.vfs_ folder.
-You can move those two files around together
-and execute _appname.ttcl_,  it will unpack the tar file into a temporary directory,
-only if the tar file is newer than the directory and load the libraries from there.
-You can as well rename _appname.ttcl_ to _appname_ but your tar-file should always have the same
-basename.

-Attention: if mini.ttcl is executed directly in the directory where mini.vfs is
+Attention: if mini.tapp is executed directly in the directory where mini.vfs is
-located not the tar file but the folder will be used for the libraries.
+located not the mini.tapp file but the folder will be used for the libraries.
 That can simplify the development.

-You can rename mini.ttcl to what every you like so `mini.bin` or even `mini`,
+You can rename mini.tapp to what every you like so `mini.bin` or even `mini`.
-but the extension for the tar file must stay unchanged and must be in the same folder as the mini application file.

-The tpack.tcl script, the minimal application and this Readme are as well packed together in a Zip archive which is available here: [tpack.zip](https://downgit.github.io/#/home?url=https://github.com/mittelmark/DGTcl/tree/master/apps/tpack)

 ## CHANGELOG